ajpaul/thumbtack-slot-machine/README.md

 # thumbtack-slot-machine
 My attempt at Thumbtack's slot machine code challenge.
-I built this to have no dependencies or 3rd party references so you can just click and run index.html.
+I built this to have no dependencies because I was working on an Angular 2 project at the time and the dependencies were a nightmare to deal with.